 - Understand operational support organization impact (analysis, set-up & testing)

 - Communication and alignment with divisions on the Billing Playbook and their role in promoting/ supporting certain billing delivery methods

-- Cost / Benefit Analysis on funding solution
+- Cost / Benefit Analysis of funding solution

-- Creating a cheat sheet with summary of frequently asked questions and thresholds and set up criteria for each delivery method
+- Create a cheat sheet with the summary of frequently asked questions and thresholds and set up criteria for each delivery method

 - Power BI Billing Dashboard – Monthly online reporting tool

 Some of the lessons learned from this project included the fact that many customers are interested in going paperless and appreciate proactive communication related to this topic and the importance of strong communication and alignment between different departments and divisions.